Astitva

-Astitva won the National Film Award for Best Feature Film in Marathi in the year 2000.
+Astitva won the National Film Award for Best Feature Film in Marathi for the year 2000.
 Tabu's performance was highly acclaimed winning her several awards and is considered one of her best.

 Plot

 Astitva encompasses issues such as male chauvinism, extramarital affairs, and spousal abuse.
 It is about a woman trying to find an identity outside her marriage.

 It is 1997.
 Malhar Kamat (Mohnish Bahl), an old musician and music teacher, is dying.
 He prepares his will where he leaves his entire jaydad (estate) — comprising a haveli (mansion), 1.5 acre of land, 1,400 grams of gold and approximately 860,000 rupees — to Aditi Shrikant Pandit (Tabu).
 Upon his death two years later, the will is delivered to Aditi.

 When the will reaches Aditi in Pune, she is in the midst of an impromptu party occasioned by the arrival of Dr. Ravi Bapat (Ravindra Mankani) and his wife Meghna (Smita Jaykar).
 Ravi is a very close friend of Aditi's husband, Shrikant Pandit (Sachin Khedekar).
-Aditi and Shrikant's only child, Aniket (Sunil Barve) introduces his girlfriend and would-be wife Revati (Namrata Shirodkar) to everyone at the party.
+Aditi and Shrikant's only child, Aniket (Sunil Barve) introduces his fiancée, Revati (Namrata Shirodkar) to everyone at the party.

 Shrikant opens the certified package that contains the will, even though it is addressed to Aditi, much to Meghna's chagrin and Ravi's surprise.
 Shrikant is intrigued and refers to his diaries from 25 years ago, in which he has chronicled events from his daily life.
 He realises that Aditi could not have possibly been pregnant from him at that time, because he was travelling on work.
 He shows her the diary, confronts her with the facts, and demands an explanation.

-In a flashback, Shrikant is an up-and-coming star at a firm, seeking to break out onto his own.
+In a flashback, Shrikant is an up-and-coming star at a firm, seeking to break out on his own.
 His work keeps him traveling almost constantly.
 This leaves his newlywed wife Aditi lonely and frustrated.

 When she asks him to let her work someplace (clearly to relieve her boredom and find a good use for her time), he takes it as an insult and rebuffs her saying no woman in his family has ever worked outside the home and that he earns enough for them to live comfortably.
 He suggests (although not very enthusiastically) that she take up music.
 The music teacher is Malhar Kamat.
 Shrikant continues his unending travels all over the world, although he makes it clear to Malhar that music will not be anything more than a hobby for Aditi.